-The Statement of Accounts was authorised for issue by the Head of Resources and Performance (Chief Financial Officer) on 21 September 2016.
+The Statement of Accounts was authorised for issue by the Chief Financial Officer on 12 June 2017.
 Events taking place after this date are not reflected in the financial statements or notes.

-Where events taking place before this date provided information about conditions existing at 31 March 2016, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2017, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.